particle-iot/docs/src/content/getting-started/logic-ledger/logic-cloud-alerts.md

 {"temp":14.0, "hum": 40.0}
 ```

 And then **Run code**.
-You can then deploy the Logic block.
+You need to run the code once before you can deploy it.

 Set the trigger event name to **testCloudSensor** and **Deploy**.

-When the temperature is out of range, an alert will be generated, but this time it's done from values in a published event instead of synchronizing the configuration to the device.
+When the temperature is out of range, an alert will be generated.

-You can change the min and max values by modifying the logic block.
+You can change the min and max values by modifying `tempLimits` in the logic block.

 {{imageOverlay src="/assets/images/ledger/cloud-alert-run.png" class="no-darken"}}